Updated June 2026

 The Science Behind Chafing: It’s Not Just Friction

+I learned the science after my worst chafing incident.
 Chafing is caused by friction plus moisture plus salt crystal buildup — not friction alone.
 Here’s the part most articles miss.
-And it’s crucial.
+And it’s critical.
 Chafing isn’t just friction.

 It’s friction plus moisture.
 But it’s also friction plus salt crystals.
 Yep, those tiny little grains.